COVID-19: Pandemic Unemployment Assistance FAQs

 You may be eligible for PUA even if you have never worked before AND:

-IF I AM ELIGIBLE FOR (OR CURRENTLY RECEIVING) REGULAR UC, SHOULD I APPLY FOR PUA?
+IF I AM ELIGIBLE FOR (OR CURRENTLY RECEIVING) REGULAR UI, SHOULD I APPLY FOR PUA?

-No, PUA benefits are not payable to individuals who are eligible for regular UC.
+No, PUA benefits are not payable to individuals who are eligible for regular UI.

-IF I HAVE ALREADY APPLIED FOR REGULAR UC, SHOULD I ALSO APPLY FOR PUA?
+IF I HAVE ALREADY APPLIED FOR REGULAR UI, SHOULD I ALSO APPLY FOR PUA?

-I APPLIED FOR REGULAR UC, BUT I HAVE NOT RECEIVED A DECISION REGARDING WHETHER I AM ELIGIBLE.
-CAN I WITHDRAW MY REGULAR UC APPLICATION, AND APPLY FOR PUA?
+I APPLIED FOR REGULAR UI, BUT I HAVEN’T RECEIVED A DECISION ON WHETHER I AM ELIGIBLE.
+CAN I WITHDRAW MY REGULAR UI APPLICATION AND APPLY FOR PUA?

 No, you cannot withdraw a regular UC application in order to file for PUA.
 You must wait until you have been denied regular UC benefits before you can apply for PUA.